Starting September 2024

 The 2024/25 Cambridge Local Authority (LA) Funding rates

-The rates for the 2025/26 financial are as follows:
+The rates for the 2025/26 financial year are as follows:

 Age group Three- & four-year-olds Two-year-olds Under twos